2014/15 College of Engineering Scholarship Application Process for Currently Enrolled Engineering Majors

-- Credit will be applied to your university bill (half fall semester and half spring semester) and will appear as an engineering scholarship.
+- Credit will be applied to your university bill and will appear as an engineering scholarship.

 - Scholarships may be affected if you plan to graduate at the end of the fall semester, decide to change your curriculum, or chose to work a co-op.

 - If other scholarships become during the academic year, you will be considered and notified if you are selected.

 - The selections are made by a Faculty Scholarship Selection Committee.

 - This one application makes you eligible for the hundreds of scholarships the college awards each year.

 - More than 60% of UMass Amherst College of Engineering undergraduates qualify for need-based aid.

 - 52% of students enrolled in the College of Engineering have a gap between their college expenses and amount of financial aid, which is often referred to as unmet need.
 The average unmet need is $5,878.

 - The awards vary annually based on available resources.
 Click here to see a list of privately funded engineering scholarships that were available in 2012/13.